What to Wear in Thailand? With Free Printable Checklist

 Underwear/Swimwear

-When creating your checklist on what to bring to Thailand, pride of place should be a couple of swimwear options because let’s face it, we book a trip to Thailand to get those Instagram worthy shots of the palm trees and turquoise waters.
-So let’s dive in.
+When creating your checklist on what to bring to Thailand, pride of place should be a couple of swimwear options because, let’s face it, we book a trip to Thailand to get those vacation shots of the palm trees and turquoise waters.

 • Pants/knickers/boxers – I pack extra because, well… sweat.